 The Afterhours Ski Trail system is comprised of three main, interconnected loops which are all accessed by the same entry loop.
 From the parking lot just off Highway 2, the entry loop begins almost immediately with a short 1-way climb to connect you with the network of trails and many options.
 There’s a perfect trail for everyone here—with easy, intermediate and advanced options—and most are groomed for both striding and skating.
 The trail signage is thorough and all junctions are marked.
 While looking at a trail map may make the vast system appear daunting at first glance, it’s easy to navigate whether you’re a beginner or experienced skier.

 Trail difficulty.
 There is mostly intermediate terrain here.
-Trails are groomed quite wide, so only the steepest hills and turns down by the river present a real challenge.
+Trails are groomed quite wide, so only the steepest hills and turns down by the river present any challenge.

 Trailhead facilities.
 Trailhead warming hut and outhouse.
 The town of Brule has restaurants, gas stations, and a motel.